As Britain's Omicron cases surge, London moves to help hospitals | Health

 The Omicron variant https://www.reuters.com/business/healthcare-pharmaceuticals/how-worried-should-we-be-about-omicron-variant-2021-12-14 is estimated to account for more than 80% of new COVID-19 cases in London, officials said on Friday.
 Prime Minister Boris Johnson was due to chair an emergency committee meeting over the weekend with the devolved administrations in Scotland, Wales and Northern Ireland, which have their own powers over public health.

-Sky News said government ministers were being briefed on the latest coronavirus data on Saturday.
-The Times newspaper reported that officials were preparing draft new rules that, if introduced, would ban indoor mixing in England except for work for two weeks after Christmas when pubs and restaurants would be limited to table service outdoors.
+The BBC said the leaked minutes of a meeting of the government's health advisers showed modelling suggested hospital admissions could more than triple to at least 3,000 a day in England in early 2022 without new restrictions.
+A report in The Times newspaper said officials were preparing draft rules that, if introduced, would ban indoor mixing in England except for work for two weeks after Christmas when pubs and restaurants would be limited to outdoor table service.

 People would be able to meet in groups of up to six outdoors, the newspaper said.
 But ministers were yet to formally consider the plans, The Times said.